ENVX Investors Have Opportunity to Lead Enovix Corporation Securities Fraud Lawsuit

-LOS ANGELES, Feb.
-13, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Enovix Corporation ("Enovix" or the "Company") (NASDAQ: ENVX).
+BENSALEM, Pa., Feb.
+17, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Enovix Corporation ("Enovix" or the "Company") (NASDAQ: ENVX).

 Class Period: February 22, 2021 – January 3, 2023